kaiban-ai/kaiban-board/README.md

-# KaibanJS: The JavaScript Framework for AI
+# **KaibanJS: The JavaScript Framework for AI**

 AI workflows are the future of software development, but building robust, multi-agent systems in JavaScript can be challenging.
-That’s why we created [KaibanJS](https://github.com/kaiban-ai/KaibanJS), an open-source framework designed to make integrating AI agents into JavaScript applications straightforward, flexible, and powerful.
+That’s why we created [KaibanJS](https://github.com/kaiban-ai/KaibanJS), a framework designed to make integrating AI agents into JavaScript applications straightforward, flexible, and powerful.

 With [KaibanJS](https://github.com/kaiban-ai/KaibanJS), you have the freedom to build AI-powered systems without being tied down by specific platforms or ecosystems.
 It's built from the ground up for JavaScript developers, with the MIT License, allowing you to freely use, modify, and deploy it wherever you need.

----

-## Kaiban Board: An Experimental Visualizer for Your AI Agents
+## **Kaiban Board: Visualize Your AI Agent Workflows**

 While KaibanJS provides the framework to build your AI workflows, visualizing those workflows can be time-consuming and complex.
-To address this, we developed **Kaiban Board**—an experimental UI designed to help you **visualize, manage, and share** your AI agent teams in a Kanban-style interface.
+To address this, we developed **Kaiban Board**—a UI designed to help you **visualize, manage, and share** your AI agent teams in a Kanban-style interface.

-### Kaiban Board UI License

-We could have easily built a SaaS platform with free and paid tiers, as many others do.
-But instead, we understand that developers want full control over their AI projects, including how they handle data and where they choose to host their solutions.

-That’s why we’re giving you a **free-to-use and integrate UI** that you can run **locally** or **deploy wherever you choose**.
-Think of Kaiban Board as being able to run your own Vercel-like infrastructure for AI agents—completely under your own infrastructure.

-> The Kaiban Board is not as huge as Vercel by now...
-But I just couldn't think of a better comparison. :)

-As we continue to experiment with Kaiban Board, we’ll keep refining the distribution based on your feedback and needs.

-This experimental approach gives you the freedom to deploy Kaiban Board on your own terms, without locking you into any specific platform.
-And to us to figure it out the best way to distribute it.

-Over time, we’ll adjust the distribution strategy based on your input and what works best for everyone.

----

-## How to Use it
+## **How to Use It**

 To get started with the **Kaiban Board**, follow these steps:

-### Install Kaiban Board
+### **Install Kaiban Board**

 ```bash
 npm install kaiban-board
 ```

-### Usage Example
+### **Usage Example**

 Here’s a basic example of how to use **Kaiban Board** in your project: